peschlowp/jbarrier/README.md

 Performance
 ===========

-In the project wiki, you can find the results of a performance study with jbarrier.
+You can find the results of a performance study with jbarrier [here](https://github.com/peschlowp/jbarrier/wiki/Performance).

 Usage
 =====